zowe/docs-site/docs/user-guide/mvd-configuration.md

 Where product is `ZLUX`, plugin id is `org.zowe.foo`, service is `baz`, version is `_current`, and path is `/users/fred`.

-To access endpoints when RBAC is enabled, users must have READ access to a corresponding SAF profile in the ZOWE class.
+To access dataservice endpoints when RBAC is enabled, users must have READ access to a corresponding SAF profile in the ZOWE class.
 SAF profiles have this format:

 `<product>.<instance id>.SVC.<pluginid_with_underscores>.<service>.<HTTP method>.<url with forward slashes '/' replaced by periods '.'>`

-For example, to issue a POST request to the service endpoint documented above using the default Zowe Application Server instance, users must have READ access to the following SAF profile ("DEFAULT" is the default Zowe instance ID):
+For example, to issue a POST request to the dataservice endpoint documented above using the default Zowe Application Server instance, users must have READ access to the following SAF profile ("DEFAULT" is the default Zowe instance ID):

 `ZLUX.DEFAULT.SVC.ORG_ZOWE_FOO.BAZ.POST.USERS.FRED`